ax-va/Elastic-Stack-Recipes-Chen-Akadiri-2024/terms.md

 In Kibana version 8.11, *ES|QL* was added to execute a variety of data operations, including *filtering*, *aggregation*, and *time series analysis*, among others.
+It is based on a completely new computing architecture for more performance.

 **ILM = Index Lifecycle Management**

+**Kibana Lens**

+Kibana Lens is the fastest way to visualize data within Kibana.

 **KQL = Kibana Query Language**